 Natural Gas Processing provides an overview of the natural gas industry, from wellhead to marketplace, with emphasis on gas plant operations.
 The overall process flow diagram is used to illustrate how the various individual plant operations are integrated to create gas plants capable of handling feeds from gas fields around the world.

-You will gain a working knowledge of the major processes for gas compression, dehydration, acid gas removal and tailgas cleanup, sulfur recovery, cryogenic extraction of natural gas liquids (NGL), as well as LNG production, storage and transportation.
+You will gain a working knowledge of the major processes for gas processing including compression, dehydration, acid gas removal, sulfur recovery and tailgas cleanup, cryogenic extraction of natural gas liquids (NGL), as well as LNG production, storage and transportation.

 The course concludes with attendees working in teams to propose a conceptual design of a new gas plant based on realistic gas inlet and outlet requirements.
 The course objective is to provide you with a common base of gas processing knowledge allowing you to communicate effectively with others in the gas industry.

 All discussions will be based on the book Fundamentals of Natural Gas Processing Second Edition by A. J. Kidnay, W. R. Parrish and D. G. McCartney, Taylor and Francis Group, 2011.
 The book is included in the registration fee.

 The course will be taught at Colorado School of Mines in Golden, Colorado USA.
 Learn more...

 Who should attend?

 The course targets anyone needing a basic understanding of gas processing and its common technologies.
 Past attendees had very diverse backgrounds: engineering, operations, regulatory, management, engineering, legal, and sales of support equipment or services.
 The course is useful to a diverse group because it provides a broad overview and deals only with the basics of the processing technology.